March 21-22-23 Study Visit in Gorizia, Nova Gorica and Šempeter-Vrtojba

-The prioritized investments, defined in section 6.2.2 of the UMP, are related to new cycling and walking paths on existing roads, for 20 km, as well as new cycling and walking infrastructure in parallel to building of new roads to connect new residential areas.
+The prioritized investments are related to new cycling and walking paths on existing roads, for 20 km, as well as new cycling and walking infrastructure in parallel to building of new roads to connect new residential areas.

-The UMP does not define quality criteria and indicators – which would be needed - in relation to the type of investment and characteristics of the infrastructure, but just “lists” type of possible interventions (page 182 of the UMP), even mixing up urban and recreational paths for trekking and mountain bike.
+The UMP does not define quality criteria and indicators – which would be needed - in relation to the type of investment and characteristics of the infrastructure, but just “lists” type of possible interventions, even mixing up urban and recreational paths for trekking and mountain bike.

 Through interregional cooperation, the city has a chance to acknowledge and learn and compare approaches and best practices ensuring that the interventions of the UMP are defined according to best practices and standards at EU level and that these will lead to effectively increase and improve walking and cycling within the urban area.

 The EGTC GO is the European Grouping of Territorial Cooperation composed by the three Municipalities of Gorizia, Nova Gorica and ŠempeterVrtojba.
 Whilst the EGTC is rather newly established, the three Municipalities have strong experience in INTERREG projects management and implementation as they have been (in roles of LP or PP) involved in several initiatives of the past programming period.
 The EGTC GO scope is as well the proper capitalization and enhancement of these past experiences.